populse/mri_conv/README.md

 <p></p>

+	01/02/2024: version 24.1.0a
+	Features modified:
+		- bvec, bval : for fsl format, bvec is now convert to image reference plane (for Bruker, Dicom and Philips). for MRTrix format, bvec is based on scanner reference system.

+<p></p>

 	05/09/2023: version 23.4.2a
 	Features modified:
 		- bvec, bval : now bvec and bval files have .bvec and .bval extensions (FSL format).
 The Mrtrix format stay as before (.txt)